devopsacademyau/academy/classes/04class/exercises/c04-rds01/README.md

 # Create a RDS Instance (c04-rds01)

 In this exercise, you'll need to to create a new RDS Instance using thw aws cli tool.
-The datase instance should have the following charactericts:
+The database instance should have the following charactericts:
 - Name: devopsacademy
 - Engine: MySQL
 - Subnet: Private